 - Your own personal funds if you were not insured and are able to pay medical bills as they are incurred.

+With medical debt rising as shown in the article (US Health Care & Medical Debt Statistics) you may not have the funds to pay.
 If there are insufficient funds to pay doctors, hospitals, and other medical bills, our office will help facilitate assignments whereby the client authorizes our office to pay the medical provider directly from any settlement or verdict.
-These often will serve to satisfy the health provider and often they will wait until the time of settlement rather than pursue collection against you.
+These will often serve to satisfy the health provider and often they will wait until the time of settlement rather than pursue collection against you.

 Keep in mind that almost all insurance policies have a subrogation provision.
 What this means is simply that they require reimbursement if you obtain money for your medical bills from another party or insurance company.